 Although the story begins after the death of Henry VIII, when the Reformation in England was already well under way, some historians suggest that the worst of the damage inflicted on the Church was done during the reign of his son Edward.
 This might well be true.
 But was Edward really to blame?
 Consider:

 Did the youthful King Edward and the equally vulnerable Jane Grey really believe in what they were advocating politically?
 For example, some consider them to have been passionate, almost fanatical protestants, driven by genuine reforming impulses.
 Others believe them to have been simply brow-beaten and frightened young people manipulated by strong and powerful Privy Councillors such as Seymour and Dudley.
 What do you think?

 Consider the use of the present tense during almost the entire length of the book in terms of:

 A) providing an immediate and persuasive experience for the reader - what has been described often as the ‘time travel’ or ‘being there’ sensation.

 B) providing a free rein to a certain theatrical extravagance of style, as if attending a performance at a theatre.

-Finally on a lighter note, if Virgin and the Crab were to be made into a movie, who would you choose to play the main characters?
+On a lighter note, if Virgin and the Crab were to be made into a movie, who would you choose to play the main characters?